 Social Programmable Robots to Support Middle School Girls becoming Techno-social Change Agents

-I use design-based research to study how to create a social, programmable robot that supports learner reflection on power and identity.
+I use design-based research to study how to create a social, programmable robot that supports reflections on power and identity.

 Teacher Professional Development through Noticing and Reflection

-I study how goal setting in a teacher professional development tool can be used to support teacher.
+I study how goal setting in a teacher professional development tool can be used to support agency.